stas-sultanov/docs/process/continous-production.md

 ### Rollout
 On this step, value which is ready to rollout is taken from **Rollout Bucket** and delivered to the consumers.

-### Process Visualization
+### Sequential Process Visualization

 Below is a visualization of the process from the sequence view.

 ![process](./2.svg)

-## Threads
+## Teams and Threads

 At this point we have an understanding what high level steps should be performed to transform **Idea** to **Value**.
 Each step takes time to perform and there are dependencies between steps.

-In sake of efficiency, same type steps must be performed on separate thread.
+In sake of efficiency, same type of the steps should be performed on separate thread by a separate team.

-This bring us to the idea on having 5 parallel threads.
+This bring us to the idea on having 5 parallel teams/threads.

-Because for most of the steps it is required to have input(result of previous step), we utilise buckets to avoid the need of threads syncronisation.
+To avoid the teams/threads syncronisation or reduce the effort on this - the concept of bucket is utilised.
+The place where each team/thread puts result of their work and othre thread consuems it.

 It is important to understand why bucket instead of list is considered.
 This happens because items for further processing may be taken based on different reasons, likely this is priority but it also may be logical dependency and other reasons.

-### Process Visualization
+### Parallel Process Visualization

 Below is a visualization of the process from the parallel view.